Taco night is one of my favorite nights of the week. I love inviting friends over for a simple tacos-inspired dinner.

 Taco meat is a spicy, delicious dish usually common in Mexican dishes.
-Traditionally, ground beef is the main ingredient; however, other meats like ground turkey and chicken can be used too.
+Traditionally, ground beef is the main ingredient with a chili powder seasoning.

-Here's a breakdown of how long taco meat lasts:
+Here's a breakdown of how long taco meat last:

 - Cooked: According to the USDA, once taco meat has been cooked, it will last about 3-4 days in the refrigerator .